HEAL/platform-documentation/docs/data_sharing_guidance.md

 Data repositories define open access data to be data which may be accessed or downloaded directly without going through a request and approval process.
 In contrast, controlled access data require that users submit a request which is then reviewed prior to granting approval (e.g., by a data access committee).
 In cases where a complete dataset requires controlled access to protect confidentiality, we encourage whenever possible creating a second version of the dataset containing only a subset of the data that can be made openly accessible.
 It is well established that openly accessible datasets are used much more frequently than controlled access datasets.

+!!! note

-> A third category is _registered access_, which requires a user to register with a repository before downloading or accessing a dataset.
+    A third category is _registered access_, which requires a user to register with a repository before downloading or accessing a dataset.
 This requirement is imposed by the repository (e.g., to track dataset usage), and does not typically represent a major impediment to data use.

 When packaging your dataset it can be helpful to keep your data sharing goal in mind.
 Three common goals are: